Richard Gagnon

-Richard Joseph Gagnon (born June 17, 1948) is a Canadian bishop of the Catholic Church.
-He is the Archbishop of Winnipeg, appointed to the position in 2014 after previously serving as the Bishop of Victoria.
-He has also served as President of the Canadian Conference of Catholic Bishops (CCCB) since September 2019.
-Gagnon attended high school and university in Greater Vancouver, before studying for the priesthood at the Pontifical Beda College in Rome.
+Richard Joseph Gagnon (born June 17, 1948) is a Canadian Catholic retired prelate who served as Archbishop of Winnipeg from 2014 until 2024.
+He was President of the Canadian Conference of Catholic Bishops (CCCB) from 2019 to 2021, and previously served as the Bishop of Victoria.

+Gagnon was born in Alberta and relocated to Greater Vancouver as a child.
+There, he attended high school and university before studying for the priesthood at the Pontifical Beda College in Rome.
 He was ordained a priest in 1983 and served in the Archdiocese of Vancouver as an assistant pastor and parish priest for two decades.
 He became vicar general of the archdiocese in 2002 and was consecrated as a bishop two years later.
 Gagnon has been noted for his work toward reconciliation with Indigenous peoples in Victoria and Winnipeg.
 He is also noted for calling the first diocesan synod in the Archdiocese of Winnipeg.

 Early life

 Gagnon was born in Lethbridge, Alberta, on June 17, 1948, to Thérèse Demers Gagnon and George Gagnon.
 He is a Franco-Albertan, given his family's ancestral roots in Quebec.
 Through his matrilineal line, he is "closely related" to, and a collateral descendant of, Modeste Demers, the first Bishop of Vancouver Island (since renamed to the Diocese of Victoria).
 The Gagnon family moved to British Columbia (BC) during his childhood, and he graduated from St. Thomas Aquinas Regional Secondary School in North Vancouver.
 Gagnon went on to study philosophy, history and English at Simon Fraser University, obtaining a BC Teaching Certificate in 1976.
 He subsequently taught at a public school as a band teacher, and could play the clarinet, flute, and saxophone.
 Starting in 1978, he attended seminary at the Pontifical Beda College in Rome.
 On June 24, 1983, Gagnon was ordained to the Catholic priesthood at Holy Rosary Cathedral by James Carney, the Archbishop of Vancouver at the time.